withastro/astro/packages/integrations/image/README.md

 Images play a big role in overall site performance and usability.
 Serving properly sized images makes all the difference but is often tricky to automate.

 This integration provides `<Image />` and `<Picture>` components as well as a basic image transformer powered by [sharp](https://sharp.pixelplumbing.com/), with full support for static sites and server-side rendering.
-The built-in `sharp` transformer is also replacable, opening the door for future integrations that work with your favorite hosted image service.
+The built-in `sharp` transformer is also replaceable, opening the door for future integrations that work with your favorite hosted image service.

 ## Installation